We live in risky times. Security incidents and data breaches are more common than ever and digital-minded companies usually bear the brunt of it.

 2. Software Policy

 All software used by employees must be 100% up-to-date!
-This includes not just the operating system but all other software that is installed on employee devices.
+This includes not just the operating system but other software that is installed on employee devices.
+It's true that in employees you can find many softwares from personal software, to cloud storages or even logo maker software that haven't been used for months.
 Unused software should be uninstalled and security updates must always be promptly installed.

 Some software has a higher possibility of being attacked remotely.
 That’s why it’s particularly important you make updating the software listed below a high priority: